zrmacc/WinCurse/README.md

 ## [1]  0.165374887 -0.001272114 -0.059008240  0.020476310  0.008183376
 ## [6] -0.000698325
 ```
-* `@Responsibilities` containing the posterior membership probabilities to the null and non-null components.
+* `@Responsibilities` containing the posterior probabilities of membership to the null and non-null components.

 ```r